Jordan Yamamoto: New York Mets

 On February 1, 2021, Yamamoto was traded to the New York Mets in exchange for Federico Polanco.
 On May 25, Yamamoto was placed on the 60-day injured list with right shoulder soreness.

-On April 5, 2022, Yamamoto was designated for assignment to create room on the roster for Chasen Shreve whose contract was selected.
-He cleared waivers and was outrighted to Triple-A on April 10, He elected free agency on November 10, 2022.
+On April 5, 2022, Yamamoto was designated for assignment to create room on the roster for Chasen Shreve, whose contract was selected.
+He cleared waivers and was sent outright to the Triple-A Syracuse Mets on April 10.
+Yamamoto made 24 appearances split between the High-A Brooklyn Cyclones, Double-A Binghamton Rumble Ponies, and Syracuse, accumulating a 3-2 record and 6.00 ERA with 57 strikeouts across 54 innings.
+He elected free agency following the season on November 10.

 Los Angeles Dodgers

 On January 23, 2023, Yamamoto signed a minor league contract with the Los Angeles Dodgers.
 On March 13, Yamamoto announced his retirement from professional baseball.

+Post-playing career

+On July 10, 2023, Yamamoto became the head coach of the William T. Dwyer High School (Palm Beach Gardens, Florida) baseball team.
+On May 18, 2024, he brought that team all the way to the state championship finals and they won the 6A State Championship 10-3.

 Personal life

 Yamamoto has tattoos "all over his body" which "honor his parents, two sisters and his homeland."

 During a 2019 start, Yamamoto wrote a message on his hat in support of the Thirty Meter Telescope protests.
 He also took to Twitter to voice his support.

 In October 2019, Yamamoto became engaged to Madison Ahearn.
 They married in December 2020.

 As a minor league baseball player, Yamamoto took up haircutting as a hobby.
 He would offer teammates free haircuts to practice his skills and help them save money.